Marc Silverstein

 Marc Silverstein (born July 1, 1971) is an American screenwriter, producer and film director.

 Biography

 Silverstein was born to a Jewish family.

 His writing partner is Abby Kohn.
-They are known for co-writing romantic comedy films such as Never Been Kissed, He's Just Not That Into You, How to Be Single, and the story for Valentine's Day.
+They are known for co-writing romantic comedy films such as Never Been Kissed, He's Just Not That into You, How to Be Single, and the story for Valentine's Day.
 Their first co-directing project was I Feel Pretty starring Amy Schumer.
 They also co-wrote the romantic drama film The Vow.
+They also created the short-lived series Opposite Sex in 2000.

 Personal life

-Silverstein married actress Busy Philipps on June 16, 2007 and they have two children, Cricket Pearl and Birdie Leigh.
+Silverstein married actress Busy Philipps on June 16, 2007, and they have two daughters.
 They separated in February 2021.